 Interns assist in the realization of the lighting designs in all three venues, including maintenance and hanging/focusing of lights.
 During tech, interns serve as a board operator in one venue and work with the Master Electrician and Lighting Designer to program the show.
 During the run, interns assist with changeovers and work with staff to complete necessary maintenance and repairs.
 Experience with basic theatrical lighting equipment, the ability to lift/carry 50lbs, and work at heights up to 30’ (on lifts, ladders and/or catwalks) is necessary; some experience working with ETC EOS family consoles is preferred.

 Marketing & Public Relations

 The Marketing & Public Relations Intern works with the Public Relations Manager to create and execute strategic marketing plans.
-The Intern assists with the creation and budgeting of printed and digital advertisements; website management; communications with patrons; gathering, organizing, and editing information for the digital program; press relations, representing CATF at community events; and other activities that support CATF’s marketing efforts.
-This intern may also assist the Patron Service and Front of House team during performances.
-This position requires experience or interest in learning Microsoft Office Suite and Spektrix, strong written and verbal communication skills, data management, attention to detail, and an enthusiasm for work with people.
+The Intern assists with the creation and budgeting of printed and digital advertisements; website management; communications with patrons; gathering, organizing, and editing information for the digital program; press relations; representing CATF at community events; and other activities that support CATF’s marketing efforts.
+This intern may also assist the Audience Services Team during performances.
+This position requires experience or interest in learning Microsoft Office Suite and Spektrix, strong written and verbal communication skills, data management, attention to detail, and an enthusiasm for working with people.

 Interns assist Props Staff with the fabrication of props for all productions.
 At tech, each intern is assigned to the run crew in one venue.
 Responsibilities include assisting with changeovers and/or props maintenance.
 Experience with standard theatrical prop or carpentry construction techniques and tools, and comfort working at heights over 20’ is necessary, basic experience working with at least one of the following is preferred: soft goods/upholstery, Photoshop, and/or welding.